Jalston Fowler: Atlanta Falcons

 On August 20, 2018, Fowler signed with the Atlanta Falcons.
 He was waived on September 1, 2018.

 Tennessee Titans (second stint)

 On October 29, 2018, Fowler was re-signed by the Tennessee Titans.
 Instead of wearing his original jersey number of 45, he switched to number 40.
 Fowler was inactive for his first game back with the Titans in Week 9.
-He was released on November 13, 2018 after being inactive for his first two games back.
+He was released on November 13, 2018, after being inactive for his first two games back.

-Career statistics
+NFL career statistics

 Personal life

 Fowler has two sons, Jalston, Jr. and Jayce.
 He is married to BreShawn Fowler.
 They were married February 17, 2019.
 Fowler graduated with a degree in human environmental science from Alabama in 2013 and received his master's degree in sports management from Alabama in 2015.
-His brother, Joe, was accidentally shot and killed at a friend’s house in 2007.
+His brother, Joe, was accidentally shot and killed at a friend's house in 2007.